microsoft/hlsl-specs/docs/Process.md

 # Proposal Process

-The HLSL feature process is not open to public contribution.
-This repository exists in order to provide visibility and solicit feedback.
+The primary purpose of this repository is to provide visibility into the feature development process for HLSL and solicit feedback from the wider community.
+Despite the openness of this process there are three significant caveats that should be noted:

+1. Final decisions about what features are included or excluded from HLSL are made by the MSFT HLSL Team.
+2. This process cannot be used for features that require Shader Model changes because Shader Model collaboration with hardware vendors occurs in private under NDA.
+3. Some HLSL features may not go through this process, and may be kept secret during development.
+We will try to restrict this only to features that require NDAs with hardware vendors, but that may not always be the reason.

 Feature proposals from outside the HLSL team will be interpreted as requests, and may be considered or rejected based on team and release priorities.
+You should not create a pull request against this repository if you're not committed to at least making a best effort to navigate the process as described below.

-The best way for users to request features for HLSL is to file GitHub issues rather than creating pull requests against this repository.
+If you want to request a feature but not get involved in the process, the best way to request features for HLSL is to file GitHub issues rather than creating pull requests against this repository.

 This process draws heavily from
 [Rust's RFC process](https://github.com/rust-lang/rfcs), and from